Fairfax: Established Residential Community

 Fairfax is a small Linn County community of approximately 2,400 residents, sitting west of Cedar Rapids along Williams Boulevard SW and Ely Road.
-The community is predominantly residential — single-family neighborhoods with a mix of older homes and newer subdivisions — with a noticeable strip of light industrial and small commercial along the main traffic corridors.
+The community is predominantly residential — single-family neighborhoods with a mix of older in-town homes and newer subdivision development east and west of the highway.

 Common Water Damage Issues in Fairfax